Afghan Hound Eye Health – Conditions & Solutions From Vet

 Also, the long and silky hair that Afghan Hounds are famous for can sometimes cause problems.
 The hair can easily fall into their eyes, causing discomfort and potentially leading to more serious problems like corneal ulcers.

 Understanding these breed-specific eye structures is the first step towards ensuring the eye health of your Afghan Hound.
 By recognizing that their unique eye structure can make them more prone to certain types of eye issues, you can be proactive in preventing these problems.
+Their eyes aren’t just an integral part of their striking appearance, they’re a critical part of their overall health and wellbeing.

 Common Eye Issues In Afghan Hound